/ astro-integrations / How to Use Deno Deploy with Astro: Complete Guide

 Wrapping Up

-Deno Deploy gives Astro sites true edge computing with minimal configuration thanks to the official adapter.
-Your SSR pages render at the edge location closest to each visitor, which is hard to beat for global audiences.
+Deno Deploy gives Astro sites true edge computing with minimal configuration thanks to the Deno-maintained adapter.
+Your on-demand pages render at the edge location closest to each visitor, which is hard to beat for global audiences.
 The free tier is generous enough for personal projects and small businesses, and the deployment workflow through GitHub is seamless.
-If you are building an SSR or hybrid Astro site and want the fastest possible response times worldwide, Deno Deploy is one of the most compelling options available.
+If you are building an on-demand Astro site and want the fastest possible response times worldwide, Deno Deploy is one of the most compelling options available.
+Just make sure you are on Astro 6 with @deno/astro-adapter, not the retired @astrojs/deno package.